Topologically semisimple and topologically perfect topological rings: Introduction

 A split Grothendieck abelian category is called \emph{spectral}~\cite{GO}.

-\begin{rem} The theory of spectral categories is surprisingly complicated.
+\begin{rem} The theory of spectral categories is surprisingly complicated (as compared to the na\"\i ve expectation that all split abelian categories should be semisimple).
+The terminology ``spectral category'' refers to the spectral theory of operators in infinite-dimensional topological vector spaces (in functional analysis); in particular, a reference to the functional analysis concepts of ``discrete'' and ``continuous'' spectrum is presumed.
 A spectral category is called \emph{discrete} if it is semisimple, and \emph{continuous} if it has no simple objects.
 Every spectral category has a unique decomposition into the Cartesian product of a discrete and a continuous spectral category~\cite[Section~V.6]{St}.
 Furthermore, spectral categories $\sA$ with a chosen generator $G$ correspond bijectively to left self-injective von~Neumann regular rings $R$ in the following way.
 To a pair $(\sA,G)$ the (opposite ring to) the ring of endomorphisms of the generator, $R=\Hom_\sA(G,G)^\rop$, is assigned (so $R$ acts in $G$ on the right).
 To a left self-injective von~Neumann regular associative ring $R$, the full subcategory $\sA=\Prod(R)\subset R\modl$ of all the direct summands of products copies of the (injective) free left $R$\+module $R$ is assigned, with the chosen generator $G=R$.
 The category $\sA$ can be also interpreted as a quotient category of $R\modl$ \,\cite[Section~XII.1]{St}.
+A good exposition of some aspects of this theory can be found in~\cite[Chapter~I]{GB}.
 A concrete class of examples of continuous spectral categories is described below in Example~\ref{complete-boolean}. \end{rem}

 The following theorem characterizes and describes the semisimple Grothendieck (\,$=$~discrete spectral) abelian categories (cf.~\cite[Proposition~V.6.7]{St}).

 \begin{thm} Let $\sA$ be an abelian category with set-indexed coproducts and a generator.
 Then the following conditions are equivalent: \begin{enumerate} \item $\sA$ is Ab5 and every object of $\sA$ is the sum of its simple subobjects; \item $\sA$ is Ab5, split, and every nonzero object of $\sA$ has a simple subquotient object; \item every object of\/ $\sA$ is a coproduct of simple objects, and for every simple object $S\in\sA$ the functor\/ $\Hom_\sA(S,{-})\:\sA \rarrow\Ab$ preserves coproducts; \item there is a set $X$ and an $X$\+indexed family of division rings (\,$=$~skew-fields) $D_x$, \,$x\in X$, such that the category\/ $\sA$ is equivalent to the Cartesian product of the categories of vector spaces over~$D_x$,